intershop/helm-charts/charts/iom/README.rst

 On default a secret for JWT is created automatically, containing a random value.

-It's still possible to define custom values, by using the parameters *oms.jwtSecret* and *oms.jwtSecretKeyRef*.
+It is still possible to define custom values, by using the parameters *oms.jwtSecret* and *oms.jwtSecretKeyRef*.

 ---------------
 Migration Notes